PRIVACY STATEMENT FOR EUROPEAN CONSUMERS AND CUSTOMERS

-We also share personal data with third parties who need it in order to provide services to us in support of the purposes described above.
-For example, we use external providers to host our websites and databases, and to operate our email alerts and marketing communications.
+We also share personal data with third parties who need it in order to provide services to us in support of the purposes described throughout this notice.
+For example, we use external providers to host our websites and databases, to process customer payments, and to operate our email alerts and marketing communications.
 We also use an external data warehouse provider to store and manage for us the data gathered by our advertising cookies.

 International transfers of personal data

 Most of our operations are based in the USA, and so we do transfer your personal data to the USA for processing when the relevant business function resides there.
-In order to safeguard your rights and freedoms, we have put in place contracts with our European subsidiaries in the form approved by the European Commission for these kinds of transfers.
+In order to safeguard your rights and freedoms, we have put in place contracts with our European subsidiaries and our suppliers outside of the European Economic Area in the form approved by the European Commission for these kinds of transfers.
 We can provide you with a copy of those contracts on request.